persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

   .. image:: /user_manual/graphical_interface/getting_started/tree.png
       :align: center

-  It contains the OpenTURNS study and all subsequent models defined and analysis performed.
+  It contains the study and all subsequent models defined and analysis performed.
   The name of each element created by can be modified by the user by double-click on the element.
   The element **Deterministic study**, **Probabilistic study** and **Designs of experiment** cannot be renamed.